Strategy Complexity of Reachability in Countable Stochastic 2-Player Games: Introduction

-\paragraph{The reachability objective.} With a reachability objective, a play is defined as winning for Maximizer iff it visits a defined target state (or a set of target states) at least once.
+With a reachability objective, a play is defined as winning for Maximizer iff it visits a defined target state (or a set of target states) at least once.
 Thus Maximizer aims to maximize the probability that the target is reached.
 Dually, Minimizer aims to minimize the probability of reaching the target.
 So, from Minimizer's point of view, this is the dual \emph{safety objective} of avoiding the target.

 Reachability is arguably the simplest objective in games on graphs.
 It can trivially be encoded into the usual reward-based objectives, i.e., every play that reaches the target gets reward~$1$ and all other plays get reward~$0$.

-Moreover, it can be encoded into many other objectives, by using the following intuition: ``First you need to reach the target, and only then can you satisfy the other objective.''
-E.g., this works for B\"uchi, Parity and average-payoff objectives.
+Moreover, it can be encoded into many other objectives including B\"uchi, Parity and average-payoff conditions, by turning the target vertex into a good (for the new objective) sink.

 Despite their apparent simplicity, reachability games are not trivial.
-While both players have optimal MD strategies in finite-state turn-based reachability games \cite{CONDON1992203} (see also \cite[Proposition 5.6.c, Proposition 5.7.c]{kucera_2011}), this does not carry over to finite-state concurrent reachability games.
-A counterexample is the \emph{Hide-or-Run} game by Kumar and Shiau \cite{KumarShiau,AlfaroHK98}, where Maximizer has no optimal strategy.
+While both players have optimal MD strategies in finite-state turn-based reachability games \cite[]{CONDON1992203}; see also \cite[Proposition 5.6.c, Proposition 5.7.c]{kucera_2011}, this does not carry over to finite-state concurrent reachability games.

-In countably infinite reachability games, Maximizer does not have any optimal strategy even if the game is turn-based, in fact not even in countably infinite finitely-branching MDPs \cite{KMSW2017}.